petershin/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/assets/assets.md

 * [Web Content](./tracking-custom-assets.md)
 * [Custom](./tracking-custom-assets.md)

+A CSV report is also available for download for each asset type.
+See [downloading reports](../reference/downloading-reports.md) to learn more.

 ![Each Asset has its own table.](assets/images/01.png)

 Clicking an individual asset leads to an overview page showing analytics data for the asset.
 Clicking on the Known Individuals tab shows a list of known visitors who have interacted with the asset.